 Now’s the time to put your company’s used polystyrene cups to work for the earth and our poor communities.

-From war days come cooking with residual heat
+Cooking with residual heat

 These cooking bags/ hotboxes used to be called hay boxes and originated during the war days when there was no electricity.
 It consists of a bag filled with recycled polystyrene balls into which one pops a pot with food already brought to boiling point on your regular stove.
 As the bag traps the heat inside the pot, you are now cooking with free, residual heat.